nanoframework/nf-interpreter/docs/project-documentation/contributing.md

 ### Copying Files from Other Projects

-**nano Framework** uses some files from other projects, typically where a binary distribution does not exist or would be inconvenient.
+**nanoFramework** uses some files from other projects, typically where a binary distribution does not exist or would be inconvenient.

 The following rules must be followed for PRs that include files from another project: